 For some of the run/debug configurations, PyCharm supports viewing output in Log files.
+Find the detailed information in the corresponding run/debug configuration dialogs.

 Find the descriptions of specific run/debug configurations in the following pages:

 |Name||In this text box, specify the name of a new run/debug configuration.
 This field is not available for the default run/debug configurations. |

 |Defaults|| This node in the left-hand pane contains the default run/debug configuration settings.
 Select configuration to modify its default settings in the right-hand pane.
 The defaults are applied to all newly created run/debug configurations. |

 |Share|| Select this check box to make the run/debug configuration available to other team members. |

 The shared run/debug configurations are kept in separate xml files under

 .idea\runConfigurations folder, while the local run/debug configurations are kept in the